hmcantu/ai-se_project_workspacehub/README.md

 # WorkspaceHub

-WorkspaceHub is a full-stack MERN SaaS starter built with TypeScript on both the client and server.
+WorkspaceHub is a project in TripleTen's AI Software Engineering program.
+It is a full-stack MERN application built with TypeScript on both the client and server.
 It supports multi-tenant organizations, role-based access, projects, tasks, bookings, and per-organization feature flags.

-The codebase is intentionally structured so permissions, booking conflict checks, and feature-flag enforcement are isolated and easy to break later in separate exercise branches.
+Students are given this as starting code and, over the course of two sprints, accomplish a number of fixes, refactorings, and new features.
+The focus of these sprints is on safely and effectively using AI in an existing codebase.

-## Stack
+## Starting stack

 - React + Vite + TypeScript
 - Tailwind CSS